Aptul9/viet-chatter/docs/user/02-first-launch.md

-# Primo avvio
+# First launch

-## Cosa serve
+## What you need

-- Un computer (Windows, Linux o Mac) sempre acceso quando vuoi che il bot risponda.
+- A computer (Windows, Linux, or Mac) that is always on when you want the bot to reply.
-- Connessione internet.
+- Internet connection.
-- Il tuo telefono con WhatsApp installato e funzionante (per la prima sincronizzazione).
+- Your phone with WhatsApp installed and working (for the first sync).
-- (Opzionale ma consigliato) Un bot Telegram personale per ricevere le notifiche di "escalation a umano".
-Vedi `12-quando-ti-chiama.md` per cos'è e perchè serve, e `dev/15-runbook.md` per il setup tecnico (5 minuti).
+- (Optional but recommended) A personal Telegram bot to receive "escalation to human" notifications.
+See `12-when-it-calls-you.md` for what it is and why it helps, and `dev/15-runbook.md` for the technical setup (5 minutes).

-## Procedura
+## Procedure

-1. Apri il terminale nella cartella del progetto.
+1. Open the terminal in the project folder.
-2. Lanci il comando di avvio (`npm run dev` per partire con bot + web UI insieme, oppure `npm start` per solo bot).
+2. Run the start command (`npm run dev` to start bot + web UI together, or `npm start` for the bot only).
-3. Compare un QR code nel terminale.
+3. A QR code appears in the terminal.
-4. Apri WhatsApp sul telefono, vai in `Impostazioni > Dispositivi collegati > Collega un dispositivo`.
+4. Open WhatsApp on your phone, go to `Settings > Linked devices > Link a device`.
-5. Inquadra il QR code.
+5. Scan the QR code.
-6. Il bot si collega alla tua sessione WhatsApp Web e inizia a osservare i messaggi.
+6. The bot connects to your WhatsApp Web session and starts observing messages.

-## Configurazione (chi gestire, tempi, lingua, ecc.)
+## Configuration (who to handle, timing, language, etc.)

-Due vie equivalenti per configurare il bot:
+Two equivalent paths to configure the bot:

-- **Web UI** (più semplice): se hai lanciato `npm run dev`, apri `http://localhost:3000`.
-Trovi 8 tab (Scheduler, KB, AI, Logging, Escalation, Filter, Manual jobs, Boot) con tooltip che spiegano ogni campo.
-Salva → il bot ricarica automaticamente.
+- **Web UI** (simpler): if you ran `npm run dev`, open `http://localhost:3000`.
+You find 8 tabs (Scheduler, KB, AI, Logging, Escalation, Filter, Manual jobs, Boot) with tooltips that explain every field.
+Save -> the bot reloads automatically.
-- **A mano**: edita il file `config/user-config.yaml` con un editor di testo.
-Commenti inline spiegano ogni campo.
-Salva → stesso hot-reload automatico.
+- **By hand**: edit the file `config/user-config.yaml` with a text editor.
+Inline comments explain every field.
+Save -> same automatic hot-reload.

-Alcuni campi richiedono restart del bot per avere effetto (sono marcati `RESTART REQUIRED` sia nella UI che nel YAML): path del DB, modello AI, sessione WhatsApp.
+Some fields require a bot restart to take effect (marked `RESTART REQUIRED` in both the UI and the YAML): DB path, AI model, WhatsApp session.

-## Dopo il primo avvio
+## After the first launch

-La sessione viene salvata localmente.
-Le volte successive non serve più scansionare il QR (a meno che tu non stacchi il dispositivo da WhatsApp manualmente, o passino mesi di inattività).
+The session is saved locally.
+Subsequent times you do not need to scan the QR again (unless you manually unlink the device from WhatsApp, or months of inactivity pass).

-Se tieni il computer acceso, il bot continua a girare.
-Se lo spegni, il bot si ferma.
-Quando lo riaccendi e rilanci, il bot:
+If you keep the computer on, the bot keeps running.
+If you turn it off, the bot stops.
+When you turn it back on and relaunch, the bot:

-- Recupera i messaggi arrivati mentre era spento.
+- Recovers messages that arrived while it was off.
-- Decide se erano nelle chat da gestire.
+- Decides whether they were in the chats to be handled.
-- Pianifica le risposte come se fosse stato online dall'inizio (rispetta i delay, non spara tutto in faccia).
+- Schedules the replies as if it had been online from the start (respects the delays, does not blast everything at once).

-## Cosa vedi mentre gira
+## What you see while it runs

-Il terminale resta aperto e mostra log di base: chi ha scritto, cosa il bot sta facendo, eventuali errori.
-Niente di drammatico: serve solo a sapere se è vivo.
+The terminal stays open and shows basic logs: who wrote, what the bot is doing, any errors.
+Nothing dramatic: it just helps you know whether it is alive.

-I log dettagliati vengono salvati nella cartella `logs/` per poter capire eventualmente cosa è successo.
+Detailed logs are saved in the `logs/` folder so you can figure out what happened later if needed.

-## Quando il computer si spegne
+## When the computer shuts down

-Se il PC si spegne (chiusura, riavvio, crash), il bot smette di rispondere.
-Le persone scrivono lo stesso, i loro messaggi restano in WhatsApp.
-Quando riaccendi e rilanci il bot, lui li trova e li gestisce.
+If the PC shuts down (close, reboot, crash), the bot stops replying.
+People still write, their messages stay in WhatsApp.
+When you power it back on and relaunch the bot, it finds them and handles them.

-Non c'è perdita di messaggi, solo ritardo finché non torna online.
+No message loss, only delay until it is back online.

-## Quando WhatsApp ti chiede di riconnettere
+## When WhatsApp asks you to reconnect

-Può capitare che WhatsApp scolleghi i dispositivi (succede se non usi WhatsApp Web da molto tempo, o per motivi di sicurezza).
-In quel caso al riavvio del bot ricomparirà il QR code: lo riscansioni e tutto riprende.
+WhatsApp may unlink devices (happens if you have not used WhatsApp Web for a long time, or for security reasons).
+In that case, at bot startup the QR code reappears: scan it again and everything resumes.